hallsny/hallsny.github.io/index.md

 ### __Waymo__, Senior Mechanical Engineer:  2018-2021
 * Due to increasing requirements on  sensor range, resolution, and accuracy, fouling management became a critical component of the waymo vehicle.
 I own the roof cleaning systems on multiple vehicle types, including nozzles, wipers, and system layout for lidar and surround view cameras.
-* To solve an issue around increasing part count and manufacturing steps,  I proposed a modifed sensor layout + structure for semi truck roof mounted sensor assembly.
+* To solve issues around increasing part count and manufacturing steps,  I proposed a modifed sensor layout + structure for semi truck roof mounted sensor assembly.
 This design was accepted as plan of record.
  {::comment} * Designed and validated a high pressure automotive fluid pump system {:/comment}
 * Managed cleaning software features and specifications.
 * Faced with long lead times ad a lack of existing nozzle that packaged within our vehicle , I developed injected molded geometry guidelines  for shear nozzles with custom spray fan angles and spread.